10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

 4. Adhai Din Ka Jhonpra

-• Tip: The historic mosque is open from dawn to dusk and there is no charge to enter.
+Tip: The mosque is open daily from dawn to dusk, and there is no entrance fee.

 Visiting the mosque in Ajmer.